 This policy describes sexual harassment prohibited by Title IX as well as other forms of sexual misconduct prohibited by NSU.
 If a report of sexual misconduct (including committed or attempted acts, as well as facilitation of others’ engagement in misconduct) appears subject to Title IX (both in the nature of the allegation and the context in which it occurred), it is subject to the Title IX Resolution Procedures.
 For any report of sexual misconduct that falls outside of the federally mandated definitions of sexual harassment under Title IX, NSU reserves the right to consider the matter as another form of sexual or other misconduct subject to policies and procedures such as those outlined in the NSU Student Code of Conduct, NSU Employee and Faculty Policy Manuals, NSU University School Student/Parent Handbook and any other applicable policies and procedures within academic colleges and departments.When engaging with NSU, visitors, applicants for admission or employment, volunteers, preceptors, families of students, and others are expected to align their behavior with the standards outlined in this policy, although the response to reports involving these individuals will vary depending on the relationship between the individual and NSU.

-This version of the Title IX/Sexual Misconduct Policy and procedures takes effect for incidents reported to have occurred on or after August 14, 2020.
-Any changes to the policy and/or procedures will be reflected on the Title IX website at www.nova.edu/title-ix.
+The version of this policy contained on this Title IX website (http://nova.edu/title-ix) supersedes any other published versions of this policy.
 Any misconduct reported to have occurred prior to August 14, 2020, will be subject to the policy and procedures in effect at the time of the incident.